 Since January 2009, Lighthouse Special Education (LSE) has been part of the Stichting Haagsche Schoolvereeniging (HSV).
-Under the HSV, Lighthouse is officially part of the International Department of a Dutch School for Primary Special Education (SBO), the Institute for Individual Education (IVIO).
 The Preschool "Three Little Ships" was founded in the summer of 2006 by the Stichting Lighthouse Special Education for three and four year old children.
 The preschool program is designed to include five children with special educational needs (Lighthouse Early Intervention) and eleven children with typical development.

 We value and appreciate parent involvement in our schools.
 Preschool parents have the opportunity to participate in the Three Little Ships Parent Advisory Committee.

 The parents of Lighthouse Special Education have the opportunity to join the Joint Participation Council (GMR) of the HSV.
 In addition, parents are encouraged to participate in the Lighthouse Special Education Participation Council (MR) and are welcome to join the VHS ID Parent Activity Committee.